SI Program Mission Statement

 What is an SI Leader?

 An SI Leader for a targeted course is a current UHD student who has successfully completed the targeted SI course in their academic career.
 SI leaders serve as model students for their classmates by attending all class lectures and demonstrating the smart study skills that has helped them succeed.
 Outside of class, SI Leaders conduct group study sessions for UHD students and create exam reviews for their assigned classes.
-Most sessions will be held in S-405.
+Sessions will be held online or in-person in S405.
 Session times change every semester.
-See the current brochure for session days and times for your courses.
+Check the current schedule for session days and times for your courses.

 Can I attend a session if I do not have an SI Leader in my class?